-Your friend has experienced the death of a close friend, family member, spouse, child, or even a pet.
-You want to help, but where to even begin?
-My guess is there are a flurry of questions running through your head: what can I possibly say or do that could help?
+People often don’t know where to begin with helping a grieving friend.
+My guess is there is a flurry of questions running through your head: what can I possibly say or do that could help?
 And worse, what might I say or do that could upset, offend, or just make me seem like an insensitive putz?
 What does my friend need?
 Does my friend want me around or want to be left alone?
 Is it just easiest to give my friend space?

 Before we go any further, let’s get one thing straight – life sucks sometimes; there is no getting around it.
-Your first step in supporting your friend is coming to terms with that.
+The first step you must take in helping your grieving friend is to come to terms with that.
 You are not there to find a silver lining, give advice, or fix things.
-Because people seem to love nature images when it comes to grief, I’ll give you this: grief is a long, ugly storm.
-You can’t slow the rain for them; you can’t stop the wind or the lightening; you better not even think of looking for a rainbow.
-You can settle in near by, grab your umbrella, and share it with your friend if they are willing to use it.
+Grief is a long, ugly storm.
+You can’t slow the rain for them, or stop the wind and lightning.
+You better not even think of looking for a rainbow.
+Instead, grab your umbrella and share it with your friend if they are willing to use it.
 No more.
 No less.
 To understand this distinction, check out our post on how to be a grief supporter, instead of a comforter.

 Okay, now that we have that out of the way, let’s talk nuts and bolts.